 So if you are tired of hearing your doctor tell you “everything looks okay”, especially when you know there is something wrong, I may be able to help.

 Nutrition is the most important factor by a mile when it comes to health.
-I work closely with my clients to suggest what can best help them and what can harm them from a nutritional standpoint.
+I work closely with my clients to figure out what might best help them and what might harm them from a nutritional standpoint.

 I am happy to work with those who have varying nutritional preferences or restrictions.
 I cannot, however, work with those who insist on veganism as that diet is not conducive to human heath, thus rendering me unable to adequately provide help.